agarbuno/agarbuno.github.io/_pages/about.md

 <br>

-I am advocate of modern computing technologies.
+I am an advocate of modern computing technologies.
 I am particularly proud of incorporating remote computing environments for my students at both undergraduate and graduate leves.
 These computing environments are set in such a way that mimics the typical infrastructure available for Big Data